Books

 Lawrence Shainberg spent a year with Dr. James Brockman, the world-famous neurosurgeon known simply as the Boss.
 The result is a remarkable and penetrating look inside both the private world of the brain surgeon and the shadowy regions of the brain.

 An aneurysm ticks like a time bomb… a tumor consumes vital tissue…and the surgeon is confronted by the critical decision.
 He alone must lift his scalpel and attempt to save a life - and must life with himself and the consequences.
-Brain Surgeon captures the sardonic with, the massive egos, and the unsurpassed surgical skills that set this medical field apart from any other.
+Brain Surgeoncaptures the sardonic with, the massive egos, and the unsurpassed surgical skills that set this medical field apart from any other.

 Brain Surgeon is a story of power and passion, pressure and pain.
 But most of all, it is the story of a paradox, of a doctor who can compare brain surgery to looking under the hood of a car and reflect on his proximity to one of the deepest mysteries of the human mind and soul.

-One on One
+One On One

 An introspective, 6’9” Jewish pro-basketball player and his first televised game at Madison Square Garden.